Trip Overview

 City above the Clouds

-We kickstart the day by walking uphill to the unique semicircular complex of the Runcuraqay ruins (*Runkurakay is a Quechua word meaning “collapsed house”) before ascending to Runcuraqay Pass.
+We kick off the day climbing to the semicircular Runcuraqay ruins (*Runkurakay means “collapsed house” in Quechua) before ascending to Runcuraqay Pass.
 From here, it’s all downhill, baby!

-We descend for nearly two hours, following ancient Incan stairs down to the ridgetop ruins of Sayaqmarka to pass through a tunnel that the Incas created without the convenience of modern tools.
-The trail transitions again into dripping, verdant cloud forest vegetation before reaching Chaquicocha for lunch.
+For nearly two hours, we descend on ancient Incan stairs to the ridgetop ruins of Sayaqmarka, even passing through a tunnel carved by hand—no modern tools in sight.
+The trail shifts again into lush, dripping cloud forest before we break for lunch at Chaquicocha.

 Included Meals